cvmfs/doc-cvmfs/cpt-repo.rst

     cvmfs_info http://cvmfs-stratum-zero.cern.ch/cvmfs/cernvm-prod.cern.ch

+The ``cvmfs_info`` utility can be downloaded as a stand-alone Perl script from the linked github repository.

 The ``cvmfs_info`` utility relies on the repository meta-data as described in Chapter :ref:`sct_metainfo`.
 It shows timestamp and revision number of the repository on the stratum 0 master server and all replicas, as well as the